 As organizations grow and become more complex, it becomes necessary to implement a project management solution to effectively distribute resources and meet deadlines.
 But, while a project management solution can help to assign tasks and coordinate people, it doesn’t offer an effective way to manage work-in-progress and final files.
 This often results in files being stored on individual creatives’ desktops or unorganized in disparate storage solutions.

 This is where digital asset management (DAM) comes in.

 Recently, digital asset management has developed from a final asset repository to a full content lifecycle management platform.
-This change in functionality has made it an increasingly viable option for creative teams managing work-in-progress assets and, by extension, made it an increasingly necessary integration into project management solutions.
+This change in functionality has made it an increasingly viable option for creative teams managing work-in-progress assets and, by extension, making it an increasingly necessary integration into project management solutions.

 Here, we highlight 4 reasons that DAM and project management are better together and how integrating the two can improve your creative workflows.

 A successful creative project is often contingent on the perfect coordination of both people and resources to ensure the project is on-budget, on-brand, and on time.
 While this can cause complications with even isolated, small teams, the challenges quickly multiply as teams grow, projects get more complex and organizations develop more content.

 While a project management solution can help you navigate the coordination of people – ensuring work is distributed efficiently – it often lacks the ability to effectively distribute resources – the actual assets you’re using to build any given piece of content.
 This can cause issues with brand consistency, especially if you have multiple projects under the same campaign.